lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-To provide [learners] the best knowledge and resources for learning to create XR applications within the immersive technology industry.
+To provide [customers] the best knowledge and access to resources for learning to create XR applications within the immersive technology industry.

-Who are these learners?
-They might be a creative, engineer, educator, product manager, designer, researcher, systems analyst or another role from a large organization or a small studio.
-What binds them together is that they are building the next generation of XR applications that will change the way people work, learn, live and play.
+Our customers include creatives, engineers, educators, product managers, designers, researchers, systems analysts and a range of other backgrounds that are gaining new skills whether they're working at a large organization, small studio or indepndently.
+What binds us all together is that we are collectively building the next generation of XR applications that will change the way people work, learn, live and play.

 ## <a name="vision"></a>Vision

-To be recognized globally as the foremost educational authority in XR; committed to providing the highest quality training, instruction and a comprehensive learning experience that prepares graduates for successful careers within immersive technology.
+To be recognized globally as the foremost Workforce Accelerator for XR; committed to providing the highest quality skill-based training, knowledge and a comprehensive learning experience that prepares working professionals for new careers within immersive technology.

+## <a name="goals"></a>Goals

 Our long-range goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.

 By reaching scale, we know that a lot more XR applications, experiences and content will be created.
 As a result, we will be actively extending the frontiers of XR technology.

-We must focus on growing the number of learners we help and how much we help them.
+We must focus on growing the number of learners we help and the degree by which we help them.
 Focus on our community, and everything else will follow.

 ## <a name="values"></a>Values